stacks-network/docs/src/pages/naming-services/choose-name.md

 description: This section explains how to choose and create a namespace.
 ---

-# Choose a name

-This section explains how to choose and create a namespace.

 ## Intended uses for a namespace

 The intention is that each application can create its own BNS